Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Some of her 1941 voyages are listed on Page 2, but as mentioned, all the sailing dates are missing from the document.
-The rest of her 1941 voyages can be found on Page 3.
+Some of her 1941 voyages are listed on Page 2 but unfortunately, all the sailing dates are missing from the document.
+The rest of her 1941 voyages are shown on Page 3, which also has some 1942 voyages (it'll be noticed that she had quite a long stay in Buenos Aires that spring).
+As mentioned further up on this page, her captain from Dec.-1941 to July-1942 was Petter Martin Pedersen.

-On June 14-1942, she's listed in Convoy HX 194 from Halifax.
-The following month, she was on a voyage from Southampton to New York, via Milford Haven when an intense air attack took place in Milford Haven, lasting for 2 hours.
+On June 14-1942, she's listed in Convoy HX 194 from Halifax, cargo of bacon (Torvanger was sunk - follow the link for details).
+Thorstrand stopped at Belfast Lough on June 25, continuing to Milford Haven and Southampton the next day.
+The following month, she was on a voyage from Southampton to New York via Milford Haven, when an intense air attack took place in Milford Haven, lasting for 2 hours.
 She had just had some American anti aircraft armament installed and the gunners defended her fiercly, preventing a direct hit on the ship.
-Thorstrand was damaged when a bomb fell right in front of her, but was able to continue her journey.
-She arrived New York on July 16, having started out from Milford Haven on July 7, according to Page 4.
+Thorstrand was damaged when a bomb fell right in front of her, but was able to continue her voyage.
+She arrived New York on July 16, having sailed from Milford Haven on July 7 - her voyages in this period are shown on Page 4.

 Later that year, when on a voyage from Liverpool to New York, Thorstrand rescued survivors from the British Glenlea, which had been torpedoed and sunk on Nov.
 7-1942 by U-566.
 This ship had been a straggler from the westbound North Atlantic Convoy ON 142.
 Thorstrand's captain at that time was Karl Petter Pedersen.
 A posting to my Ship Forum says: